Platform-OS/pos-module-user/README.md

 function user = 'modules/user/queries/user/update', id: '1', email: 'admin@example.com', password: 'password'
 ```

+> [!NOTE]
+> Behind the scenes, platformOS will apply [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) hashing function to the password before saving it to the database.

 and delete:

 ```
 function result = 'modules/user/commands/user/delete', id: '1'
 ```

+> [!NOTE]
+> Please note that for every User, pos-module-user also creates a corresponding Profile.
+If you really want to delete a user, will need to take care of it associations as well, which at minimum will be this user's profile.`

 #### Assigning roles to users during registration